 Is it possible to pay the tuition fee in two or more instalments?

-No, it is not possible.
 The tuition fee must be paid as a single instalment for the following academic year.

-I was granted a study place in a Master’s degree programme before the introduction of tuition fees (2016) but have postponed the beginning of studies and registered as a non-attending student for the academic year 2016-2017.
+I was granted a study place in a master’s degree programme before the introduction of tuition fees (2016) but have postponed the beginning of studies and registered as a non-attending student for the academic year 2016-2017.
 Am I required to pay the tuition fee?

 What if I do not graduate and receive my degree in two years?
 How long can I study?
 Do I have to pay tuition fees for the following years in order to graduate?

-You are entitled to complete the Master’s degree within the target duration plus two additional years.
+You are entitled to complete the master’s degree within the target duration plus two additional years.
 If you fail to graduate within two years of study, you can register as attending for the following autumn term, in which case you must pay half of the tuition fee.
 The fee will be charged by term until you have completed the degree.

-As a Student Union (HYY) member you are, however, entitled to a significant student meal discount in Unicafe student restaurants and reductions in the public transport of the metropolitan area and in long-distance traffic.
-You are also provided free or highly affordable general, mental and oral health care services by the Finnish Student Health Service (FSHS).
-Please remember to check that you have a valid health insurance since the FSHS only provides basic health care services and does not e.g. perform extensive medical operations nor does not have its own accident and emergency service unit.
+The tuition fee includes the compulsory Student Union (HYY) membership.
+HYY provides substantial benefits and services, advocacy work and events throughout the year.
+As a Student Union (HYY) member, you are entitled to a significant student meal discount in Unicafe student restaurants and reductions on public transport.
+You are also provided with free or highly affordable general, mental and oral health care services by the Finnish Student Health Service (FSHS).
+Please remember to check that you have valid health insurance since the FSHS only provides basic healthcare services and does not, for example, perform extensive medical operations nor does it have its own accident and emergency service.